Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 correlation fitted to the experimental data using the van Laar equation, (red

-solid line) correlation calculated using the Wilson equation, minimizing ˘ave
+solid line) xy data calculated using the Wilson equation, fitted to the van

 Conclusion for Chapter 1